Theory of the relationship between the UML class diagram and code¶

 };

-Comment.
-Sometimes the association is two-way, with each class using the services of the other.
-Often, instead of putting an arrow at both ends of the association, we leave it at both ends.
-In such a two-way relationship, the role must be specified at both ends of the relationship.
-During the mapping, we add a pointer/reference to each class to the other.
+Note.
+The association may be bidirectional, meaning both classes use each other's services.
+In such cases, instead of putting an arrow at both ends of the association, the arrows at both ends are often omitted.
+In a bidirectional relationship, the role must be specified at both ends.
+When mapping, both classes must contain a pointer/reference to the other.

-In this case, a client-side object is related to several target-side objects.
+In this case, a client-side object is associated with multiple target-side objects.
 Example:

 One WindowManager

 objects.
-The mapping takes some collection of objects in the target class into the client class.
-This can be an array, list, etc., whichever best suits our purpose in the situation.
+In the mapping process, the client class contains some kind of collection of objects from the target class.
+This can be an array, list, etc., depending on what is most suitable for our specific situation.

-A mapping to the above example in C++:
+A possible mapping for the above example in C++:

 class WindowManager